rayx/mlmodels/README_HowTo.md

-## How to check if one model works ?
+## How to check if one specific model works ?
 <details>

 ### Run Model
-Run/Test newly added model on your local machine or on [Gitpod](https://gitpod.io/) or [Colab](https://colab.research.google.com/).
+Run/Test newly added model  on [Gitpod](https://gitpod.io/) or [Colab](https://colab.research.google.com/).